 I’ll text or email or send you pics of things that couldn’t be less important.
 I want you to know some little daft things make me think of you .
 I’m also secure that you don’t think I’m an idiot for doing so.

 I buy little gifts I think you’ll love.
 Silly things , just a way for me to say I listen to what you like!

-I small talk with you (likely incessantly) The man who emotionally abused me hated the fact that I’m a chatterer and would shut it down immediately.
+I small talk with you (likely incessantly) People have hated the fact that I’m a chatterer and would shut it down immediately.
 When I’m talking nonsense to you it’s because I know you’ll not do the same

-You see my expressions of love and affection are smaller ,it’s low key , it’s understated and from people who love me that’s what I want in return.
-No grand gestures- they terrify me.
+You see my expressions of love and affection are smaller , it’s low key and understated and from people who love me that’s what I want in return.
+No grand gestures – they terrify me.
 Email me a link to a show or a book you think I’ll like.
 Ring me up with a funny story to tell me when you know I’ve had a rubbish day.
 Send me a Good Luck text when you know I’ve a big day ahead.